 Hiking can be super convenient depending on the level of difficulty.
 But you’ll have a better time if you come prepared and bring some extra things to make sure you get the most out of your hike.

 To start, you should do a little research on the difficulty level of the trail you want to hike.
 If it’s super flat with a little climbing, then you can probably get away without bringing too much stuff.
 But if you’re hiking up a mountain, then you’ll want to be more prepared.
-If you’d like more tips on selecting a trail, click here.
+Find more tips on how to select the perfect hiking trail for you!

 This will depend on the type of hike you’re doing.
 If you’re heading out on a short day hike, then a good pair of sneakers are perfect.
 But, if you’re doing a more strenuous hike on rougher terrain, you’ll want to invest in a good pair of hiking boots.

 How else will you carry your stuff?
 Bring a backpack that is comfortable and won’t hurt your back.
 Make sure it’s waterproof or you have a rain cover.
 Keep the straps tight, but comfortable, and don’t let your backpack hang too low.

 We recommend designating a backpack as a “hiking pack.”
 That way, you can keep the things on this list in there permanently so you’re ready to hike at a moment’s notice!

 Most parks will have trail maps, or there will usually be a map at the head of a trail you can look at before you start.
 If you’re going on a longer hike, a paper map and even a compass can help you if you accidentally get turned around.

 Always bring more water than you think you’ll need.
 When you’re actively hiking, you should try to drink 1 litre of water every 1-2 hours.
 Depending on the length of your hike and your hiking speed, you should be able to get a general estimate of how much water to bring.
 If it’s particularly hot, though, you should bring extra.